 “Thank you once again; for all your hard work – we really do appreciate it!
 Best of luck @ RWU in coming years!”

 “Very nice group of kids – very polite and respectful – worked hard on a hot day!”

 My Brother’s Keeper – New Bedford, MA

 “This was the first year that My Brother's Keeper hosted Roger Williams University students as part of Community Connections.
 Our staff had a wonderful day of service with these students and the site leaders and were able to provide a household full of furniture to several local families thanks to this groups hard work!
 The only challenge we faced during the day was in finding opportunities to discuss the deliveries with these students -- if possible, next year we would like to explore having the students ride with our staff to and from the deliveries.
 Either way, we look forward to partnering with RWU again in the future!
 Thanks for all of your hard work in pulling this incredible event together.”

 For Site LeadersClick to Open

-Please be the the lookout for the site leader application on April 1st, 2017
+Please be the the lookout for the site leader application in May 2018.